 In person, Mater is animated and coiled with energy.
 During our conversation, I would look down at my notes only to find, when I looked up, that he had scurried away to huddle with his staff about some idea that had seized him.
 His mind buzzes with plans – for a film festival, an art week in Riyadh and pavilion at the architecture biennale in Venice.
 He has commissioned a firm of Italian architects to design a new building on the outskirts of the capital that he describes, variously, as a “fantastic platform”, a “casual meeting space” and a “holistic workspace” (Abha will get an art centre too).
 It will be built from salt bricks made from the residue of desalination plants.
 “We’ll have music, photography, theatre and experimental art interplaying sound and art – and a residency for music.”
 When he spoke, he screwed up his eyes and tensed his body as he hunched forward.
 “We are building a new future, building a new history, a new model.
 We’re not copying another model.
 Why replicate the old model?”
 A certain studied modesty makes his ambition seem less grandiose.
 “We’ll make mistakes, but I like that it’s not about perfection, it’s about love.”

 Western curators who had previously snubbed Saudi art as unformed and immature are now discovering its freshness.
-French and American museums, including MOMA and the Guggenheim, have all hosted major retrospectives, often of Mater’s work.
+French and American museums, including MOMA and the Guggenheim, have all given space to Saudi art and artists, often of Mater’s work.
 The galleries of Jeddah are filled with provocative installations that are electrified by the country’s new-found freedoms.
 In an exhibition called “Refusing to be Still”, Nasser al-Salem scattered the letters of Koranic suras across rice paper, bringing an anarchic sensibility to the holy texts.
 Muhannad Shono’s giant model of what some have seen as the Prophet Muhammad flat on his back and as still as a corpse with a white shroud over his face.
 The soundtrack that plays overhead is more gibberish than revelation.
 Zahra al-Ghamdi’s vast installation of leather fungi took over the floor and walls in the Athr gallery, offering hope that the land devoured by developers may one day be reclaimed.

 “It’s astonishing what’s happening,” says Seelye, the journalist, who now organises exhibitions on Mater’s behalf in America.
 “Instead of exporting radical Islam, they are exporting art.
 If you can raise young Saudis on art classes instead of religious indoctrination about how horrible the infidel is, maybe you can build a better future.”